uktrade/tidy-json-to-csv/README.md

 ## What problem does this solve?

+Most JSON to CSV converters do not result in data suitable for immediate analysis.
+They usually output a single CSV, and to do this, result in some combination of:

+- JSON inside CSV fields;
+- values in lists presented as columms;
+- duplicate rows / a row's position in the CSV determines its context.

-Most JSON to CSV converters don't fully convert to CSV: nested stuctures typically remain as JSON.
-Before actually performing analysis, more JSON to CSV conversions are required on each field.
-This library aims to do all the conversions up-front, so you end up with a set of [tidy](https://vita.had.co.nz/papers/tidy-data.pdf) tables.
+Often these require subsequent manual, and so error-prone, data manipulation.
+This library aims to do all the conversion up-front, so you end up with a set of [tidy](https://vita.had.co.nz/papers/tidy-data.pdf) tables, which is often a great place from which to start analysis.

 ## Example input and output